-In addition to Mr. Coppola's base salary, as the long-term incentive component of Mr. Coppola's compensation, in 1998 the Committee granted to Mr. Coppola 19,178 shares of restricted stock that vest over a 5-year period and 300,000 stock options that vest over a 3-year period, in both cases, subject to certain conditions.
-For details of these grants, see the tables captioned "Summary Compensation Table" and "Option Grants," and the discussion at pages 12-15 of this Proxy Statement.
-Mr. Coppola's long-term incentive compensation grants were based upon recommendations contained in the 1998 compensation study in order to maintain Mr. Coppola's long-term incentive compensation at a level which is competitive to that of his peers in the REIT industry, including retail mall owners, as well as the Committee's evaluation of individual and corporate performance.
-These grants were made on a basis that is consistent with the Company's philosophy of granting long-term incentive grants to provide executives with a promise of longer term rewards directly linked to increased share values.
-The 1998 compensation study also confirmed that the granting of stock options was the favored form of long-term incentive awards for chief executive officers in the REIT industry.
-The amount of Mr. Coppola's 1998 restricted stock grants was also based in part on the 1998 awards made to the other executive officers of the Company.
+In addition to Mr. Coppola's base salary, he received a \$375,000 cash bonus which he elected to receive in restricted stock under the terms of the New Program.
+Mr. A. Coppola received 24,793 shares of restricted stock that vest over a five-year period in lieu of this cash bonus.
+As the long-term incentive component of Mr. Coppola's compensation, in 1999 the Committee granted to Mr. Coppola an additional 16,530 shares of restricted stock that vest over a five-year period and 300,000 stock options that vest over a three-year period.
+All of these grants of restricted stock and options are subject to certain conditions.
+For details of these grants, see the tables captioned "Summary Compensation Table" and "Option Grants," and the discussion at pages 12-16 of this Proxy Statement.
+Mr. Coppola's long-term incentive compensation grants were based upon the Committee's evaluation of individual and corporate performance in 1999 as well as the Committee's desire to maintain Mr. Coppola's long-term incentive compensation at a level which is competitive to that of his peers in the REIT industry.
+These grants as well as implementation of the New Program were made on a basis that is consistent with the Company's philosophy of granting long-term incentive grants to provide executives with a promise of longer term rewards directly linked to increased share values.

 OTHER EXECUTIVE OFFICERS.
-The other executive officers also received base salary, bonus awards under the Company's incentive compensation plan (in some cases) and equity-based incentive compensation in the form of restricted stock awards in 1998.
-The amounts of the base salaries, bonus awards and the restricted stock grants for the executive officers were established subjectively within the ranges indicated by the Compensation Studies for comparable positions.
-The 1998 restricted stock awards and bonuses were granted to certain executive officers based on the results of the Compensation Studies as well as the Committee's evaluation of individual and corporate performance, including the same factors described above regarding Mr. Coppola's compensation.
+The only base salaries of executive officers that increased in 1999 were those of Messrs.
+Siegel and Anderson.
+The Committee believed that after increasing the salaries of Messrs.
+Siegel and Anderson the salary structure in place for all other executive officers remained appropriate.
+The other executive officers also received, in some cases, bonus awards under the Company's incentive compensation plan and equity-based incentive compensation in the form of stock options and restricted stock awards in 1999.
+The 1999 restricted stock and option awards and bonuses were granted to certain executive officers based on the Committee's subjective evaluation of individual and corporate performance, including the same factors described above regarding Mr. A. Coppola's compensation.
+Messrs.
+E. Coppola, Contis, O'Hern, Bayer and Sidwell each participated in the New Program and elected to convert all or a portion of their cash bonus to restricted stock.
 All of the named executives are entitled to receive minimum specified annual base salaries as set forth in their respective employment agreements with the Company, except Mr. Contis who does not have an employment agreement.
-The Committee contemplates that any annual increases will also generally be based on substantially the same criteria that will be used for Mr. Coppola.
+The Committee contemplates that any annual increases will generally be based on substantially the same criteria that will be used for Mr. A. Coppola.

 SECTION 162(m) ISSUES.
-The Commission requires that this Report comment upon the Company's policy with respect to Section 162(m) of the Code, which limits the deductibility on the Company's tax return of compensation over \$1 million to certain executive officers of the Company unless, in general, the compensation is paid pursuant to a plan which, among other conditions, is performance-related, non-discretionary and has been approved by the Company's stockholders.
-The Committee's policy with respect to Section 162(m) is to make reasonable efforts to ensure that compensation is deductible to the extent permitted, while preserving the authority to pay compensation that may not be deductible if that is considered advisable to appropriately reward Company executives for their performance.
-The Company did not pay any compensation during 1998 that would be subject to the Section 162(m) limitation.
-Restricted stock grants, however, are not performance-based for these purposes and thus their vesting could result in non-deductible compensation in future years.
+The Committee's policy with respect to Section 162(m), to the extent Section 162(m) is applicable, is to make reasonable efforts to ensure that compensation remains deductible, while preserving the authority to pay compensation that may not be deductible if that is considered advisable to appropriately reward Company executives for their performance.
+The Company did not pay any compensation during 1999 that would be subject to the Section 162(m) limitation.
+Restricted stock grants, however, are not performance-based for these purposes and thus their cumulative vesting could result in non-deductible compensation in future years.